 Biography

-Maria Watson's research focuses on the factors impacting community recovery after disaster events, and particularly on the interdependencies between infrastructure, housing and businesses.
-Maria is interested in the effectiveness of disaster recovery programs and how business and housing recovery are linked.
-Maria has been a part of multiple interdisciplinary disaster recovery research efforts in Texas, Louisiana and North Carolina after Hurricanes Ike, Harvey, Matthew, Florence, Laura and Delta.
-Maria has received grants from the National Science Foundation, National Oceanic and Atmospheric Administration and Federal Emergency Management Agency for her research.
+Maria Watson’s research focuses on housing and small business recovery after disaster events.
+Maria is interested in the effectiveness of disaster recovery programs, particularly the U.S. Small Business Administration (SBA) Disaster Loan Program and Community Development Block Grant for Disaster Recovery (CDBG-DR) Program.
+Maria has been a part of multiple interdisciplinary disaster recovery research efforts in Florida, Texas, Louisiana, and North Carolina after Hurricanes Ian, Ike, Harvey, Matthew, Florence, Laura, and Delta.

 Areas of Expertise (3)